DevynJohnson/employeeTracker/README.md

 ## Usage

 <h3>Step 4: Run the Application</h3>
-Run the application by entering the following command in the terminal and follow any prompts to manage database information:
+<p>Run the application by entering the following command in the terminal and follow any prompts to manage database information:</p>
 <code>node index.js</code>

 ## Troubleshooting/Questions